edcres/crypto-market/README.md

 # crypto-market

-Android App that shows recent data on the cryptocurrency market, inclusing coins, overall market data, and current news.
+Android App that shows recent data on the cryptocurrency market, including coins, overall market data, and current news.

 ---